 The idea is that all the couples execute the move in unison, as one body of dancers completely syncronized.
 A move is typically done walking the small partner circle.
 At the end of a move the Leads are normally called to walk to the next Follow in the next partner circle.

 Everything must be done 100% synchronized.
 That is why the Rueda becomes a mathematical framework, the big authority (but only for a subset of issues), that is missing in other styles of social dancing.

 The Rueda teaches us how to walk, how long our steps must be, how many degrees we must walk on the partner circles for each count for all of the dancers to move the same and be exactly back at start for doing Dile Que No or Dame (walk to the next partner circle).

 Also, in order to call a move, there must be many well known moves having a name.
-In Cuban Salsa there is a relatively uniform body of more than 100 moves, developed and tested in Ruedas all over the world over a long time.
+In Cuban Salsa there is a relatively uniform body of more than 100 common moves, developed and tested in Ruedas all over the world over a long time.
 And when dancers make up new named moves, they normally construct them in such a way that they follow the pattern of other Rueda moves.

 4 When we teach Cuban Salsa

 In Cuban Salsa we care about our dance.
 We believe it is unique and special.
 I am going to elaborate on that in many coming blog posts.
 We want to protect it from corruption and bad influence from other Salsa styles and Latin Ball Room.